Microchip-MPLAB-Harmony/core_apps_sam_9x7/apps/fs/sdmmc_fat_throughput/readme.md

 #### Setting up the board

-- SDMMC slot used is SDMMC0 (J8)
+- SDMMC slot used is SDMMC0 (J12)
-- Connect the DBGU0 J34 on board to the computer using a UART-FTDI cable (to enable debug com port)
+- Connect the UART-DEBUG J32 on board to the computer using a UART-FTDI cable (to enable debug com port)
-- Connect the USB port J28 on board to the computer using a micro USB cable (to power the board)
+- Connect the USB port J2 on board to the computer using a micro USB cable (to power the board)

 ## Running the Application

-1. Build the application using its IDE
+1. Build and program the application using its IDE
 2. Open the Terminal application (Ex.:Tera term) on the computer.
 3. Connect to the (USB to Serial) COM port and configure the serial settings as follows:
     - Baud : 115200